tonyephy/tonyephy/README.md

 > **Technologies**: Flutter, Firebase
 > A communication app for employees with real-time notifications for events, schedule updates, and emergency alerts.

+### Project Management WebApp
+> **Project Management WebApp** that also utilizes Firebase technology to manage tasks, team collaboration, and progress tracking efficiently.

 ### Crime Analysis mobile application
 **Technologies**: Flutter, Firebase
-The **Crime Analysis App** is a modern mobile application designed to enhance public safety by facilitating crime reporting, real-time crime monitoring, and data-driven collaboration between citizens, police, and community organizations.
+> The **Crime Analysis App** is a modern mobile application designed to enhance public safety by facilitating crime reporting, real-time crime monitoring, and data-driven >collaboration between citizens, police, and community organizations.
 This app allows users to report crimes, view local crime data, and receive emergency alerts while enabling law enforcement to monitor and manage crime reports effectively.

 ### 🌟 **Completed Projects**